Northern Lights Express: Required track improvements

 The wide range of cost estimates relates to how much of the 140 mi line between Coon Creek Junction and Duluth would need to be upgraded from the current single-track configuration to a double-track corridor.
 Running double track all the way to Duluth may bring the cost to $990 million, but the NLX organization has preferred to only run double track north to Sandstone.
 It was also considered key to upgrade the rails to let trains make the trip in two hours or less.
 At that pace, the trains could do more than one round trip per day, reducing the number of trainsets needed to provide frequent service.
 The NLX organization revisited some slower options in 2010, and is now leaning toward Option 2 that would mostly run at 90 mph north of the Twin Cities, but would support speeds up to 110 mph between Cambridge and Hinckley.
 This would significantly reduce the cost and lead to better benefit-cost calculations, but would also reduce the operating margin to barely better than break-even.
 Option 2 would have trains take 2 hours and 17 minutes to make the trip, and drop the average speed from about 78 mph to about 68 mph.
 This still compares favorably with the scheduled 3 hours 35 minutes scheduled for the North Star in 1985—a mere 43 mph average.

 As of 2009, the line hosted 12 to 15 freight trains per day.
 It had at least some Class 4 track which limits freight to 50 mph and passenger traffic to 79 mph, but this would need to be upgraded to Class 5 and Class 6 in order to support 90 and 110 mph speeds, respectively.
 There are more than 150 grade crossings and 12 bridges on this segment which would need to be improved (or eliminated, in the case of some grade crossings).
 The line has automatic block signaling, but needs centralized traffic control and positive train control installed to support speeds above 79 mph.
 There are also several sidings along the route which only have manual switches and would need to be automated.

 The double-track main line south of Coon Creek Junction is the busiest rail corridor in the Twin Cities metropolitan area.
 In July 2009, before the Northstar commuter line began operation, this segment hosted 63 trains per day.
-There are already plans for BNSF to construct a third main line in the area from the junction south to East Interstate (the bridge over Interstate 694).
-BNSF would then allow 22 more passenger trains per day for Northstar, NLX, Amtrak, and possibly other services.
+In 2015, BNSF constructed a third main line in the area from the junction south to East Interstate (the bridge over Interstate 694).
+BNSF would allow 22 more passenger trains per day for Northstar, NLX, Amtrak, and possibly other services.
 The Northstar's Fridley station was built with the future third main in mind, and was initially built as an island platform with track only on the east side, requiring the Northstar train to be on that track when traveling inbound to or outbound from Minneapolis.